Can you spoil a baby?

 Baby sleep: what to expect

-If you’re worried about spoiling your baby by giving him too much attention – especially if he won’t settle – it can help to know what to expect from newborn baby sleep.
+If you’re worried about spoiling your baby by giving her too much attention – especially if she won’t settle – it can help to know what to expect from newborn baby sleep.

 Baby feeds: what to expect

-It might help to know that most babies establish a manageable pattern of demand feeding over the first few weeks of life, and learn to do most of their feeds during the day, and less at night.
+It might help to know that most babies establish a manageable pattern of demand feeding over the first few weeks of life.
+They learn to do most of their feeds during the day and have fewer at night.

-A calm and happy feeding time is a great opportunity for you to bond with your baby and build the warm and trusting relationship that is so important to your baby’s development.
+A calm and happy feeding time is a great opportunity for you to bond with your baby and build the warm and trusting relationship that’s so important to your baby’s development.